 To book go to email@example.com and leave name and age of each child and details of workshops required.

 Payment in advance is required:

 either online at www.brlsi.org/shop/youthactivities

 or by cheque, credit card or cash at 16 Queen Square, Bath BA1 2HN.

-Reports and pictures from previous workshops and events:-
+Reports and pictures from previous workshops:-

 Saturday July 12th